Are you currently trying to improve your swimming in readiness for the 2018 triathlon season?

 Regularly completing big sets of intervals is tiring especially when you are a triathlete with hard work to do on the bike or run.
-The total load for a full week of training can lead to excessive fatigue and unless matched by additional rest, can actually have a negative impact on training.
+The total load for a full week of training can lead to excessive fatigue, and unless matched by additional rest can actually have a negative impact on training.

 There is an alternative approach.

 Please don’t misinterpret this as a stand against interval work.
-You must still do this but maybe not in the same quantities.
+You must still do this, but maybe not in the same quantities.

-I think you can make just as much progress, maybe more, by focussing on becoming more efficient in the water (option 2 from my original statement).
+You can make just as much progress, maybe more, by focussing on becoming more efficient in the water (option 2 from my original statement).

 The ratio of intervals to aerobic conditioning and technique work will fall into the 80:20 category employed in Polarised training.

 For example, if you swim 3 times per week and average 2500m per session, that’s a weekly total of 7500m.